BernatQuintilla/IRWA-2024/README.md

 **Project Overview**

-This project is part of the IRWA 2024 course and is aimed at analyzing a large dataset of tweets related to the Farmers' Protest.
-The project implements various pre-processing techniques and provides functionalities to rank tweets using different scoring algorithms.
+This project, part of the IRWA 2024 course, analyzes a large dataset of tweets concerning the Farmers' Protest.
+The objective is to apply text pre-processing, build an inverted index, rank results using TF-IDF, and evaluate the retrieval performance across various queries.

 **Authors**